Last Updated on June 5, 2023 by Dave Schoenbeck

 I’ve always had a strong admiration for the United States Marine Corps.
 My father served during the Korean conflict, so our household was highly influenced by military leadership principles growing up.
-When I have read about the Marine Corps leadership principles in the past, I’ve noticed a huge overlap between the qualities of military leadership and the qualities we should expect from our business leaders.
-If you’re a manager, business owner, or an employee looking to advance in the workplace, here’s how these principles can help you succeed.
+When I read about the Marine Corp’s leadership principles in the past, I noticed a considerable overlap between the qualities of military leadership and the qualities we should expect from our business leaders.
+If you’re a manager, business owner, or employee looking to advance in the workplace, these principles can help you succeed.

 What Are the 14 Marine Corps Leadership Traits?

 There’s an acronym that the Marines use to help them remember the 14 leadership traits they strive to exhibit: JJDIDTIEBUCKLE.
 It stands for justice, judgment, dependability, initiative, decisiveness, tact, integrity, endurance, bearing, unselfishness, courage, knowledge, loyalty, and enthusiasm.

 While the Marine Corps leadership principles can be helpful to work towards in everyday life, they’re beneficial in the workplace.
 Here are a few ways you can manifest these qualities in your leadership style for the betterment of yourself and your team:

 - Justice: The first of the Marine Corps leadership principles is justice.
 Know the rules, obey them, and enforce them fairly.
 This is the only way to maintain order without causing resentment.

 - Judgment: Sound judgment is essential for employees at every ladder rung, especially at the top.

 - Dependability: Your team must be able to trust you.
 A leader must show up and do the work consistently to be taken seriously.

 - Initiative: Strong leaders take the initiative.
 You’ll always be a follower if you wait for someone else to act.